IBM-Cloud/terraform-provider-ibm/website/docs/r/is_bare_metal_server.markdown

       Nested scheme for `primary_ip`:
         - `address` - (String) title: IPv4 The IP address.
 This property may add support for IPv6 addresses in the future.
 When processing a value in this property, verify that the address is in an expected format.
 If it is not, log an error.
 Optionally halt processing and surface the error, or bypass the resource on which the unexpected IP address format was encountered.
+        - `reserved_ip`- (String) The unique identifier for this reserved IP.
+        - `name`- (String) The user-defined or system-provided name for this reserved IP

     - `security_groups` - (Array) Comma separated IDs of security groups.
     - `subnet` -  (String) ID of the subnet to associate with.